 The factory running rigging on most small sailboats, including the Catalina 22, is minimal to keep the price low.
 That is, the halyards and any other control lines are only long enough to fasten them to nearby cleats.
 Convenience and trimming for performance are a luxury reserved for larger, more expensive sailboats.

-It works okay, but it makes having a crew more of a necessity and it’s not ideal in heavy winds when getting out of the cockpit can be unsafe.
+It works okay, but it makes having a crew more of a necessity and it’s not ideal in heavy winds when leaving the cockpit to trim the rigging can be unsafe.
 For safety and to add more control lines, such as a headsail downhaul, single-line reefing, and boom downhaul without requiring more trips forward, the solution is to lead the lines aft to the cockpit.
 It’s also a good idea if you ever want to sail single-handed or race competitively.

 Before I continue, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using those links.
 Those commissions help to pay the costs associated with running this site so that it stays free for everyone to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.